 Ginkgo Biloba – Oxygenates Your Brain

-To start our list off, we have a natural supplement called ginkgo biloba.
-This supplement originates from the ginkgo tree.
+To start the list off, I’ll talk about a natural supplement called ginkgo biloba.
+This herbl- originates from the ginkgo tree.
 A ginkgo tree is a large tree with fan-shaped leaves that is native to Asia – specifically China, Japan, and Korea.
 The gingko tree can also be found in parts of Europe and the United States since it was introduced to these regions in the 1700s.

 The way that ginkgo biloba works to improve focus and concentration is by improving oxygen flow in the brain.
 Much like the rest of your body, your brain needs oxygen to operate properly.
 So, by increasing the amount of oxygen in your brain, your brain works more efficiently and you are able to think more clearly.